RealHarshThakur/cloudy-flask/README.md

  Informatioin about generic files will be mentioned here.

+ All the services require you to build the image and push it to your local kubernetes cluster.
+You can use the ci.sh script below to do just that.

  ## service.yaml
  To view the app locally we expose it from the minikube cluster to our local VM using a service.
  - kubectl create -f service.yaml